-CUC was incorporated under The Companies Law of the Cayman Islands and commenced operations April 30, 1966.
+Caribbean Utilities Company, Ltd. ("CUC" or "the Company") was incorporated under The Companies Law of the Cayman Islands and commenced operations April 30, 1966.
 The Articles of Association of the Company (the "Articles") have been amended since incorporation to accommodate subsequent infusions of capital, share consolidations and share splits, which have resulted in the existing capitalization, as well as revisions to the composition of, and mandatory retirement age for, the Board of Directors of the Company (the "Board").
 CUC's head and registered offices are located at 457 North Sound Road, Grand Cayman, Cayman Islands.
 The mailing address of the Company is P.O.
 Box 38, Grand Cayman KY1-1101, Cayman Islands, and its website address is www.cuc-cayman.com.